-A bikini wax typically removes hair along and outside of your bikini line while a Brazilian wax typically removes all the hair from your pubic region or close to it, depending on the type of Brazilian.
+A bikini wax typically removes hair along and outside of your bikini line.
+A Brazilian wax usually removes all the hair from your pubic region or close to it.

 If you’ve ever wondered what the differences between a Brazilian and bikini wax are, you’re not alone.
 Here’s your complete guide to all things Brazilian vs. bikini (plus, how to pick the right one for you).

 The main difference is exactly how much hair is removed.

 With a Brazilian, your aesthetician removes everything or almost everything (there are a couple of variations — more on that below!).

 If you’re getting a bikini wax, your waxer will likely only remove the hair along your bikini line (basically, anything that might be seen outside your underwear or bathing suit).